 Our Regular Service Schedule Has Resumed.

 We also have Sunday School for all ages at 9:30 a.m., a Sunday evening service at 6:00 p.m. and Wednesday Prayer Time at 7:00 p.m.
 We provide children’s ministry during our 10:30 a.m Sunday morning service and AWANA on Sundays at 5:45 p.m. for children 2 years through 6th grade.
-We hope to continue to restart many of our other services and ministries as safety and wisdom allow.
+Our Student Ministries (7-12 grade) meet on Sundays at 6:00 p.m.

-Our Sunday morning service lasts less than 60 minutes.
-We will sing two congregational song, hear special music, spend time in prayer, possibly watch videos from a missionary and a member’s salvation story, and Pastor Burdine will share a Bible-based sermon.
+Our Sunday morning service lasts approximately 60 minutes.
+We will sing 3-4 congregational songs, possibly hear special music, spend time in prayer, possibly watch videos from a missionary and a member’s salvation story, and Pastor Burdine will share a Bible-based sermon.

 Greeters will welcome all attendees.
 We discourage handshaking and hugs at this time.
 Please maintain a six foot social distance.
 Safety team members will continue to lock exterior doors after each service has started.

 Please pick up a program on a table inside the lobby.

 Coffee will be served at the Connection Cafe in our lobby on Sunday mornings.
 A Keurig is available at other times.

 Hand sanitizing stations will be available, including gloves and masks.